Vegetarianism (Photo credit: Marius!!)

 By Bob Barney

-One reason I most commonly hear from vegetarians for giving up meat is the conviction that other animals have a right to life as well as humans.
-Their sincere belief in preserving other life is like most liberal causes (and yes it is a liberal cause, whether you want to believe it or not) based on the lack of understanding just how food is produced, or for that matter, how anything is produced.
-We live in a ready made world, going to work from 9-5, and buying everything we need from some store, which purchased that item from hundreds, if not thousands of miles away.
-Most of us today don't have a clue what it takes to grow an apple, or wheat, corn and yes, beef!
-We don't know how our clothes are made, or where they are made and by what sort of forced labor.
-We are blissfully ignorant of the world around us.
+I have found that vegetarians give one common reason for giving up meat and that is the conviction that animals have the right to life just as we humans do.
+Even though they have a sincere belief in preserving animal life, most do not realize that this belief is based on a liberal cause.
+Unfortunately, this is a cause based on a lack of understanding of how food is produced or for that matter, how anything is produced.
+We cannot deny it, we live in a ready-made world.
+We go to work from 9-5 and we buy everything we need from a store that offers products with origins from hundreds if not thousands of miles away.
+Most of us today have no clue as to what it takes to grow an apple, or to grow wheat or corn and yes, to even grow beef!
+We don't know how or where our clothes are made and by what sort of forced labor entity as we are blissfully ignorant of the world around us.
 You see, one must be ignorant of reality in order to be a liberal.
-You will never find a liberal on a deserted island, or living amongst natives in some wilderness setting.
-Liberals don't live very long, once their beloved “nature” controls their destinies.
+You will never find a liberal on a deserted island or living amongst natives in some wilderness setting.
+Liberals don't live very long in such environments once their beloved “nature” takes control of their destinies.

-Nobody's hands are free from the blood of animals, not vegetarians or anyone else.
-Millions of animals are killed every year to prepare land for growing crops, "like corn, soybean, wheat and barley, the and the whole host of “organic” foods."
-The animals killed in many cases are mice and moles and rabbits and other creatures that are run over by tractors, or lose their habitat to make way for farming.
-These are the unintended victims of agriculture.
+The Plain Truth is that not one single souls' hand is free from the blood of animals and that includes vegetarians!
+Did you know that millions of animals are killed every year to prepare the land for growing some of the very crops that are the staples of a vegetarian diet?
+Soybean, corn, and barley just to name a few as well as a whole host of 'organic' foods.
+The animals killed in many cases are mice, moles, rabbits and more.
+They lose their habitat and are run over by the very tractors that make a way for farming.
+They may be unintended victims of agriculture, but they are still victims in the end.
 Are their lives any less sacred than say, a goat?
-So one must honestly answer this: "What makes it OK to kill animals of the field so that we can eat veggies, but not venison, fish, chickens or cows?"
-The cold hard facts are that any disruption of the land, whether it be to farm or to build homes and malls, reduces the amount of land left for other animals, resulting in their deaths.
+Here is an honest question that deserves an honest answer, "What makes it acceptable to kill the animals of the field so that we can eat veggies but makes it not acceptable to kill venison, fish, chickens or cows?"
+The cold hard facts are that any disruption of the land whether it be to farm or to build homes and malls, reduces the amount of land left for other animals and results in their untimely demise.

-And for those vegetarians who consume dairy, eggs and wear clothes made of wool, are they honest about not killing animals?
-Nope...
-If you buy milk, cheese, eggs, or woolen shirts-- it may be true in theory that you aren't killing these animals for their “goods,” but the fact is in order to supply you with these products, you are!
-All modern farmers, trying to eek out a living providing cheap food aren’t just going to let their animals die of old age; they kill them at whatever point the farm considers to be the most profit-maximizing.
-For dairy cows, that’s usually at age 3-5, out of a natural 20-25 year lifespan.
+Any vegetarian that consumes dairy, eggs and wears woolen garments may think that they aren't contributing to the slaughtering of animals for their goods and that may be true in theory, but the fact is, they are!
+All modern farmers trying to eke out a living providing cheap food are not just going to let their animals die of old age; they kill them at whatever point the farm considers to be the most profit-maximizing.
+For dairy cows, that’s usually at age 3-5, out of a natural 20–25-year lifespan.
 For egg-laying hens, it’s usually after one or two laying cycles.
-And since the males of the laying species are useless to the egg farmer, they’re killed right after they hatch.
-These, are the cold hard facts.
+And since the males of the laying species are useless to the egg farmer, they’re killed right after they hatch; these are the cold hard facts.

 English: Dairy heifers The milking dairy cows are in for the winter now, but as the weather is fair the heifers (young females) are still outside.
 When they reach 350 / 400kg in weight they will put in calf and 9 months later will begin their life as a dairy cow.
 (Photo credit: Wikipedia)

-Here is a link to look at to find some more information:
+Here is a link for you to look at and find some more information:

-I’ve scrounged up data on the typical amount of meat, eggs, and dairy that we get out of a modern farm animal, and combined it with data on the calorie counts of those foods.
-That allowed me to calculate the number of calories of food that we get out of each type of animal, or more to the point, the “lives-per-calorie” statistic for each food.
+I’ve scrounged up data on the typical amount of meat, eggs, and dairy that we get out of a modern farm animal and combined it with data on the calorie counts of those foods.
+Doing this has allowed me to calculate the number of calories of food that we get out of each type of animal, or more to the point, the “lives-per-calorie” statistic for each food.
 The results are below, with the foods ordered from “kills the fewest animals per calorie” to “kills the most animals per calorie.”
-(All numbers are approximate, of course, but they’re from as recent and reliable sources as I could find.
-Detailed citations are at the end of this post.)
+All numbers are approximate, of course, but they’re from as recent and as reliable a source as I could find.
+(Detailed citations are at the end of this post).

 The yield for a laying hen over its lifetime is actually about 550 eggs, but I’ve divided it by two because approximately one male chick is killed for each laying hen.